Marquette vs. St. Thomas College Basketball BetMGM Promo Codes, Predictions & Picks - December 14

 Marquette Performance Insights

-- The Golden Eagles have a +138 scoring differential, topping opponents by 13.8 points per game.
-They're putting up 79.8 points per game to rank 85th in college basketball and are giving up 66 per contest to rank 69th in college basketball.
+- The Golden Eagles' +138 scoring differential (outscoring opponents by 13.8 points per game) is a result of scoring 79.8 points per game (85th in college basketball) while giving up 66.0 per contest (69th in college basketball).

-- The Golden Eagles' 102.4 points per 100 possessions on offense rank 48th in college basketball, and the 84.7 points they allow per 100 possessions rank 64th in college basketball.

-- Marquette has come up on top in the turnover battle by 4.7 turnovers per game, committing 9.9 (48th in college basketball play) while forcing 14.6 (52nd in college basketball).
+- Marquette has committed 9.9 turnovers per game (48th in college basketball play), 4.7 fewer than the 14.6 it forces on average (52nd in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.